Some TIPS on How to Read

 Day 30: Your Own Reflection on Genesis

 "Genesis is the Book of Beginnings, the great introduction to the drama of redemption.
-Gn 1-11 may be regarded as the prologue to the drama, whose first act begins at the ch.
-12 with the introduction of Abraham.
+Gn 1-11 may be regarded as the prologue to the drama, whose first act begins at Chapter 12 with the introduction of Abraham.
 At the other end of the drama the book of Revelation is the epilogue."

 In the Beginning

 This sentence brings us back to the basics.

 It is precisely these words that defined who we are today: "In the beginning..."